 This book analyses the impact that stabilization clauses have on the development of human rights and gender laws in resource rich nations.

-The book will be of interest to scholars and students of human rights law, financial law and contract law.
+The book will be of interest to practitioners, scholars and students of international investment law, human rights law and contract law.

 THE DOCTRINE OF PERMANENT SOVEREIGNTY OVER NATURAL RESOURCES

 POLITICAL RISK AND THE EFFECT OF STABILIZATION CLAUSES IN CONCESSION AGREEMENTS

 STABILIZATION CLAUSES AND GENDER EQUALITY: A CASE STUDY OF ZAMBIA